 Jim Baker is a New Mexican multi-media artist working in the creation of three dimensional altered Bibles and religious art.
 His work is strongly influenced by spiritual symbols, metaphors, and artifacts.

-It’s not surprising that Jim’s experience as a Baptist minister informs his sacred art work.
-“My art conveys the belief that Holy scripture cannot be fully interpreted and applied without metaphor, symbol and story.
-Jesus took what he saw around him…….animals, flowers, trees, vines, bread, wine, yokes and used them as metaphors and parables to communicate spiritual truth.
-My art reflects the deep connection between the Holy scriptures of my Judeo-Christian faith tradition, the Torah and the Bible, and the metaphors and symbols requisite to their understanding, while also respectfully representing the spiritual traditions of indigenous peoples from around the world.”
+It’s not surprising that Jim’s 40 years of experience as a pastor informs his sacred art work.
+“My art conveys the belief that Holy Scripture cannot be fully interpreted and applied without metaphor, symbol and story.
+Jesus took what he saw around him…….animals, flowers, trees, vines, bread, wine, yokes and used them as metaphors and parables to communicate truth.
+My art reflects the deep connection between the Holy Scriptures of my Judeo-Christian faith tradition, the Torah and the Bible, and the metaphors and symbols requisite to their understanding, while also respectfully representing the spiritual traditions of indigenous peoples from around the world.”

-If you have questions or desire to inquire about purchasing Jim’s art, or discuss a commissioning of a Family Bible you can contact him at firstname.lastname@example.org.
+If you have questions, desire to inquire about purchasing Jim’s art, or discuss a commissioning of a Family Bible you can contact him at: 615-512-4700 or at email@example.com.